XPhyro/scripts/SECURITY.md

 # Reporting Security Issues

-If you believe you found a security issue, please provide the details privately by

-- either using the private vulnerability reporting feature of GitHub,
+If you believe you found a security issue, please provide the details privately by either using the private vulnerability reporting feature of GitHub, or sending them to the e-mail address `berke.kocaoglu@icloud.com`.
-- or sending them to the e-mail address `berke.kocaoglu@metu.edu.tr`, preferably encrypted with its public and your private PGP keys.
-The public PGP key associated with this address can be found in most mainstream databases or at the end of this document.

 Please include the following details if possible: